aagricola/18-ED/11-week_Project-Work/README.md

 ## Homework

+- DUE TO SNOWDAY I didn't get to meet with each of you.
+So please email me with your project proposal and a breakout of your deliverables by the dates listed above.
 - Make progress on your Project (remember: this is part of your process which is part of the project's final grade)
 - Make three more posts to your CPJ, and share the link with me if you have not already!
 - HAVE A RESTFUL BREAK!!!